-The Foundation English Program consists of 10 weeks and it has been allocated 200 hours.
-The curriculum is particularly designed for enriching the four skills of English Language of the students.
-Furthermore, the lessons are basically studded with Medical English as well as General English focusing more on IELTS Examination.
+The Foundation English Program consists of 2 weeks.
+The curriculum is particularly designed to enrich the four skills of the English Language of the students.
+Furthermore, the lessons are studded with Medical English as well as General English focusing more on the IELTS Examination.

-A Placement Test will be held prior to conducting the lectures as a mode of assessing the proficiency levels in English Language of the students.
-In addition, students are categorized as mixed ability groups when conducting the lectures.
-There will be an End Course Examination at the end of the program and the students are supposed to get through it.
+A Placement Test will be held before conducting the lectures as a mode of assessing the proficiency levels in the English Language of the students and students are categorized as mixed ability groups when conducting the lectures.
+There will be an End Course Examination at the end of the program.